Call of Duty: Vanguard: Campaign

 Being unaware of Project Phoenix's purpose and Freisinger's involvement, Richter attempts to learn more by interrogating Petrova and Riggs about Steiner and Rommel's connection to Freisinger.
 He deduces that the project was a coup attempt, in order to appoint Freisinger as the new Führer of the Fourth Reich.
 As Berlin falls under siege by the Red Army following Adolf Hitler's suicide, Riggs breaks out of interrogation and frees the squad, while Kingsley kills Richter to avenge Webb.
-Vanguard pursues Freisinger to Tempelhof, where they finally apprehend him and burn him alive.
-The four then board Freisinger's plane, discovering numerous German documents and assets, revealing global Nazi covert operations.
-Kingsley decides to follow up on Project Aggregat, a secret V2 rocket facility, and orders Jackson to fly there in pursuit.
+Vanguard pursues Freisinger through the city to Tempelhof, where they apprehend him and burn him alive.
+The four board Freisinger's plane, discovering numerous German documents and assets revealing Nazi covert operations worldwide.
+Kingsley decides to follow up on Project Aggregat, a secret V2 rocket facility, and orders Jackson to fly there.

 Multiplayer/Warzone

 In December 1944, Captain Butcher begins to oversee Operation Vulcan, a top-secret Special Operations Executive mission to hunt down Axis soldiers and scientists who fled to the South Pacific.
 Butcher deploys with Task Force Trident to Caldera Island in pursuit of Nazi activities, but their plane is shot down by anti-air, leaving the three Trident members stranded from Butcher.
 As the task force attempts to navigate the island, Butcher stumbles upon the entrance to a Nazi bunker at the beach where he crash-landed.
 The intel recovered from Caldera reveals that the Nazis were working on a new chemical weapon, dubbed "Nebula V".
 Butcher travels to the Swiss Alps with Task Force Yeti, intending to recover Nebula V from a nearby Nazi fortress.
 The Yeti members storm the fortress, but are unable to stop the Nazi commander from releasing the Nebula V gas.
 They barely manage to escape as the gas engulfs the fortress.

 The Nazis begin to deploy Nebula V across the world, hitting major cities such as Paris and London, as well as Caldera.
 In March 1951, Butcher dispatches Task Force Harpy to Caldera to intercept a Nazi arms convoy, where they find a radio emitting a mysterious primal sound.
 Butcher laments that the release of Nebula V has awakened something powerful near Caldera.
 The island would eventually become a battleground between two gigantic monsters, the kaiju Godzilla and the gorilla Kong.

 As the years go by, the operators under Butcher's command begin to take up mercenary work, in pursuit of Nazi gold and other sources of wealth.
-By 1976 Butcher leads his own squad, Task Force Immortal, to investigate the crash site of a helicopter carrying a gold shipment, but is met with hostility from Kingsley, who has formed his own mercenary team comprising members of other task forces.
+In 1976, Butcher leads his own squad, Task Force Immortal, to investigate the crash site of a helicopter carrying a gold shipment, but is met with hostility from Kingsley, who has formed his own mercenary team comprising members of other task forces.
+Sometime later, returning villains Raul Menendez (Kamar de los Reyes), Khaled Al-Asad (Michael Benyaer), He "Seraph" Zhen-Zhen (Judy Alice Lee), and Gabriel Rorke (Kevin Gage) make an explosive appearance on Caldera.